yorek/azure-script/README.md

 ## Goal

-For this first realease the goal is to support all available AZ CLI commands and:
+For this first realease the goal is to support all available AZ resources and:

 - remove all redundancy: no need to specify the same options again and again.
 - keep command signature and options consistent across all commands: in some AZ commands the resource name is not specified using the --name option.
 AZ  Script will correct that.
+- integrate with 3rd party CLI like Databricks CLI or Kubernetes CLI
 - provide context-aware environment so every command knows what happened before and can act accordingly

 For example, if you want all your resources deployed into the 'eastus' region you can just write